codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Routes are registered in the routing table in the order in which they are defined.
 This means that when a URI is accessed, the first matching route will be executed.

-.. note:: If a route path is defined more than once with different handlers, only the first defined route is registered.
+.. warning:: If a route path is defined more than once with different handlers, only the first defined route is registered.

 You can check registered routes in the routing table by running the :ref:`spark routes <routing-spark-routes>` command.